SadRobotChannel/af/index.md

 I love to develop new products.
 This site, wwww.all-faucets.com, is ready!
 It's simple, functional and it appears on the first page of Google.
 This took over 1 year and a lot of hours.

 <b>Why to buy:</b>
+- Everything written on this site is original, there are no copy/past from other sites.
 - Google front-page when searching for for <a href="https://www.google.com/search?q=best+cryptocurrency+faucets&oq=best&aqs=chrome.0.69i59j69i57j69i59j69i61l2j69i60j69i65l2.1070j0j7&sourceid=chrome&ie=UTF-8" target="_blank">best cryptocurrency faucets</a> and similar keywords.
 - Extremely easy to update and to use even for a beginner.
-Continue to expand this website, add your own ref. links, more faucets sites, etc
+Continue to expand this website, add your own ref. links, more faucet sites, etc
 - Evolve it further into a crypto blog or anything crypto related.
 There's a healthy organic traffic of people who are interested in cryptocurrency!

 <b>How to buy:</b>
 - There's a <a href="https://uk.auctions.godaddy.com/trpItemListing.aspx?&miid=309578665" target="_blank">7-day auction</a> running now at GoDaddy, with a starting price of $100.
+Please bid on the ongoing auction.
 - If you prefer to buy via flippa.com, I will consider moving the auction from godaddy.com to flippa, as long as there are 0 bids.
 Please email me.

 <b>What you'll get:</b>